Money Matters Advice Service

 Benefit advice

-- Full benefit entitlement check
+- full benefit entitlement check

-- General benefit advice
+- general benefit advice

-- Completion of benefit and Tax Credit applications
+- completion of benefit and Tax Credit applications

-- Appealing benefit decisions along with advice and representation with appeals
+- appealing benefit decisions along with advice and representation with appeals

 - ‘Into work’ calculations if you are changing your working hours or returning to work

-- Liaising with Scottish Government, Tax Credits and DWP on your behalf
+- liaising with Scottish Government, Tax Credits and DWP on your behalf

-- Referring to other services where required
+- referring to other services where needed

-Details on current benefit and pension rates can be found on the Government website.
+Information on current benefit and pension rates can be found on the Government website.

 Benefits available